Charting a Sustainable Path in Commercial Energy

 As we delve deeper into the successes and lessons of this pilot, it becomes evident that targeted, well-structured programs can significantly enhance weatherization efforts in the small business sector.
 This pilot not only showcased the potential for energy savings but also set a precedent for future initiatives aimed at empowering small businesses to take charge of their energy efficiency journey.

-For more than 45 years, cET has helped people and businesses save energy and reduce waste.
+For more than 45 years, CET has helped communities, businesses & Institutions save energy and reduce waste.